azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 > This project is currently independent from main OpenMoji project.

 ### Enjoy a free open source emoji package
-Use more than 3,000 emoji from OpenMoji package for free in your jekyll website.
+Use more than 3,000 emojis from OpenMoji package for free in your jekyll website. but remember to credit the OpenMoji project somewhere in your site to comply with their license.

 ### Connect to any other emoji source
 Use any available emoji package from a CDN or locally served emoji images by adding